oguzBatur/oguzBatur/README.md

-## Hello My name is Batur and I'm a Computer Programming Student who likes to build websites
+## Hello, My name is Batur and I'm a Computer Programming Student who likes to build things with various languages =)

 ## Ongoing Projects